vrescobar/elm2openfl/README.md

 # Parts of the elm library which I implemented

 I am also lazily implementing the minimum required functions/classes from Elm which I need to implement the examples.
-At the moment I only needed __ngon__ and I am not really planning to port the things which already have an equivalent in openFL or haxe (for example I didn't port the __HSL__ color schema, it is out of the scope of this project).
+I am not really planning to port the things which already have an equivalent in openFL or haxe (for example I didn't port the __HSL__ color schema, it is out of the scope of this project).

 You can explore them in the package [Elm](Elm) from this repository.